 Berkeley County Meals on Wheels is doing its best to continue providing hot meals to the homes of over 200 homebound recipients during this coronavirus pandemic.
 We continue to work with all due effort to ensure that we protect our recipients from exposure and that they continue to receive regular communications from us so they know they can count on receiving their meals.

-BCMOW is continuing to follow its safety protocols and safeguards around meal production, deliveries, and client and staff/volunteer interaction that were implemented in March.
+We are continuing to follow safety protocols and safeguards around meal production, deliveries, and client and staff/volunteer interaction to keep everyone involved safe and healthy.

-We are still in need of extra help to pack and deliver meals to our senior clients during the COVID-19 pandemic and to keep our mission alive.
-Many of our newer/temporary are being allowed back to work and our regularly scheduled volunteers are over the age of 65, understandably and smartly opting to stay home during this crisis due to being in a higher risk group, leaving us short-handed many days of the week.
+We have a constant need for extra help to pack and deliver meals to our senior clients to keep our mission alive.
+Many of our regularly scheduled volunteers are over the age of 65 and are still opting to stay home due to being in a higher risk group, leaving us short-handed many days of the week.
 If you can lend a hand, we would be ever so grateful.